best-digital-nomad-insurance-sri-lanka

 • Comprehensive health cover: Look for plans that cover not only emergencies, but also outpatient visits, diagnostics, and ambulance transport.

-• Adventure & activity cover: Make sure activities like surfing, hiking, and wildlife safaris are included, or check for exclusions.
+• Adventure & activity cover: Check whether activities like surfing, hiking, or safaris are included, and review any exclusions.

-• Tropical illness coverage: Dengue fever and other water-borne illnesses are common, so choose a plan that covers treatment without hidden limits.
+• Tropical illness coverage: Since dengue and water-borne illnesses are common, it’s worth checking that your plan includes treatment without hidden limits.

 • Easy claims: Can you submit claims online?
 Do they offer direct billing with private hospitals in Colombo, or will you need to pay upfront?

 • Evacuation coverage: Remote areas often require transfer to Colombo or abroad for serious treatment.
-Make sure evacuation is included.
+Compare how different plans handle evacuations.

 • Flexible duration: Can you cancel monthly, extend, or adjust as your travel plans change?